NicholasLam1/cse15l-lab-reports/lab-report-5-week-9.md

 The condition is false since there does not exist a file named "ListExamples.java" anywhere in the directory.
 Since the condition is false, it runs echo "Failed.
 Your submission should have a file named ListExamples.java" and then exit.
-Due to this early exit, lines 15-38 never run.
+Due to this early exit, the remaining lines after this if-statement never run.